REDubon/Secure-Home-Network-Deployment-Linux/README.md

 The AlmaLinux OS installation media was prepared by burning the official ISO to a USB drive using balenaEtcher.
 This bootable USB drive will be used to install the operating system on the ThinkCentre.

+#### **BIOS/UEFI Configuration and System Preparation**

+    This section details the critical BIOS/UEFI settings configured on the Lenovo ThinkCentre M71e prior to the OS installation, ensuring optimal performance, boot behavior, and server reliability.

+    Key Configurations Documented:

+   -   Remote Wake-up: Configured "Wake from PCI Device" and "Wake on LAN" settings to Enabled to allow for remote power-on via the network
+   -   Power Failure Recovery: Set the "AC Power Loss" or "Power On After AC Loss" option to "Power Off" / "Stay Off" to prevent the system from automatically powering on after a power outage, ensuring a controlled restart.
+   -   Keyboardless Operation: Enabled the "Keyboardless Operation" setting to allow the server to boot successfully without a keyboard attached.
+This is essential for a headless server setup.
+   -   Virtualization Technology (Intel VT-x): Ensured Intel VT-x was enabled for future flexibility with virtualization technologies.

 #### **AlmaLinux Operating System Installation**